In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 Author: No identifying information regarding the reviewer will be visible to the author within their manuscript view.

-Blind Review: Reviewer identity is kept anonymous from the author(s).
+Anonymous Reviewer/Disclosed Author: Reviewer identity is kept anonymous from the author(s).
 The reviewers can see the author details.

 Reviewer: The reviewer is able will see full the metadata entered by the author by clicking View All Submission Details in the request tab of the manuscript.
 The authors’ name will also appear in the reviewer’s queue.